FAQ – GENERAL

 Q. What other neighbourhoods in Edmonton have HOA's?

-Q. Why has the HOA contracted an asset management company to run the HOA?
+Q. Why does the HOA have a management company to run the HOA?

-The HOA is a board of members who volunteer their time to operate the HOA, but as there is much time spent on collection of fees, finding contractors, paying contractors and much more, there is First Service Residential to administer said operations.
+The HOA is a board of members who volunteer their time to operate the HOA, but as there is much time spent on collection of fees, finding contractors, paying contractors and much more.
+Our HOA Management Company is responsible for administering said operations.

 Q. What are the rules I need to be aware of?